SCORE

 Constraining a policy toward the base trades improvement for transferability.

-Real-world success Sim success collapses
+Sim success Real-world success training collapses

-weaker constraint ← BC loss coefficient → stronger constraint
+BC loss coefficient

 Too loose to learn anything: the policy collapses in simulation.

-The same thing happens on real hardware: even with the BC constraint in place, the policy settles on behavior that is unsafe or unreliable once deployed.
+Even with the BC constraint in place, the policy settles on behavior that is unsafe or unreliable once deployed.

 One policy across tasks

-↳ borrows its bottle graspcube placed beyond training randomization
+cube placed beyond training randomization

-Steering to a new object: bottle → carrot
+A new object: bottle → carrot

 Base (with distractor)

-SCORE (steered, with distractor)
+SCORE (with distractor)

 The limit